pullreports/pullreports-quick-start/JEE.md

 ## 5) Start the application

 Start the application by running `gradlew :jee:appRun` from the root of the quick start project.
-Your new report will be now added to the Switch Report menu of the Pull Reports Ad Hoc Creator.
+Your new report is now available in the Switch Report menu of the Pull Reports Ad Hoc Creator.
 You may access the new report directly at:

 http://localhost:8080/adHocCreator?catalogId=my-catalog&reportId=my-first-report